carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 ~~~
 image_format = inargs.output_file.split('.')[-1])
 if image_format != 'png':
-    raise ValueError('Only valid output format is .png')
+    raise ValueError('Output file must have the PNG image file extension .png')
 ~~~
 {: .language-python}

-Putting this altogether
+Putting this altogether,
-(and removing the debugging tracer), here's what the `main` function in `plot_precipitation_climatology.py` looks like:
+here's what the `main` function in `plot_precipitation_climatology.py` looks like:

 ~~~